-ANS.
+Aus.
 M-1 One should not place a shoring system directly under the bottom of bar joist or any thin, tall truss (like timber trusses made from 2x).
 However, there may be cases where you don't have any other reasonable choice.
 In that case one needs to do the following:

 - Check with your Structures Specialist (StS). - Place shores directly under the intersection of the web members in more than one location for the same group of trusses.
-That is, spread out the load as much as possible so as not to overload any one of the truss diagonals. - If some perpendicular to the truss, bracing is present, place the shores as near that location as practical, keeping the other considerations, listed above. - It is best to have a StS give you advice on any particular situation.
+That is, spread out the load as much as possible so as not to overload any one of the truss diagonals.
+If some perpendicular to the truss, bracing is present, - It is best to have a StS give you advice on any particular It is best to have a StS give you advice on any particular - situation.
 Question M-2 Should we secure the sole of a sloped floor shore?